 Darius Slay, CB, Mississippi State

-1/31/13: While Johnthan Banks has received the majority of the attention, Slay had a strong senior season and is a solid prospect in his own right.
-He had five interceptions, 40 tackles and six passes broken up this year.
-Slay has some man-coverage ability.
+4/24/13: Slay stood on his Combine numbers at his pro day.
+While Johnthan Banks has received the majority of the attention, Slay had a strong senior season and is a good prospect in his own right.
+He recorded five interceptions, 40 tackles and six passes broken up this year.
+Slay held up well when teams stayed away from Banks and Slay showed some man-coverage ability.
 He had 24 tackles, an interception and four passes defensed in 2011.

 Josh Boyd, DT, Mississippi State